At the EYEC our education provisions will match the needs of the four broad areas as defined in the SEND Code of Practice January 2015:

 - Sensory and/or physical needs.

-At Early Years we use a 3-tiered approach to SEND and supporting a child’s learning:
+At the EYEC we use a 3 tiered approach to SEND and supporting a child’s learning:

-Each child’s development is monitored using the Early Years Foundation Stage framework (EYFS) (2017) as a guide, the child’s key worker will observe the child’s developmental progress on a regular basis and will keep evidence such as pictures, videos and written observations to support their findings.
-At times there may be a need to include some minor adaptions to match the child’s learning needs.
+Universal – Each child’s development at the EYEC is monitored by their key person who will observe the child’s developmental progress on a regular basis and if needed will keep evidence such as pictures, videos and written observations to support their findings.
+At times there may be a need to include some minor adaptions to match your child’s learning needs.

-Each child will receive a settling in report written by the child’s key person after six weeks of joining and after moving to a new room.
-After this period each Parent/Carer will have a progress meeting with their child’s key person about their child’s development approximately every six months after this and when the child moves to their new room.
-When a child leaves, you will have both a progress meeting and have a copy of their child’s learning journey.
+Each child will receive a settling in report written by the child’s key person after six weeks of joining the EYEC and after moving to a new room, after this period each child will have a progress meeting approximately every six months.
+When the child moves to their new room or leaves the setting you will have both a progress meeting with your child’s key person who will also complete a summary review of their development.

-Each child’s key person will also set them next steps every 3 months.
+Each child’s key person will also set them next steps every 3 months and these will be sent to the Parents.

-Our staff will also complete a statutory 2-year progress report for the children who are in 2-3 year old rooms.
+Staff also complete a statutory 2-old year progress report for the children during their 2nd birth year with us.

 Staff plan on a weekly basis for each child’s individual developmental needs and interests and will set their next steps accordingly.

-If a child needs additional provision to support their individual needs, with the Parent / Carer’s permission they will be placed on to a SEN Support Plan.
+If a child needs additional provision to support their individual needs, with the Parent / Carer’s permission they will be placed on to a SEN Support Plan or IEP (Individual Educational plan).

-Your child’s name is then entered into our Special Educational needs and/or Disabilities register and/or into our Speech and Language Therapy register held securely in our systems.
+The child’s name is then entered into our Special Educational needs and/or Disabilities register held in the EYEC G:file.

-On some occasions it may be necessary for us to seek specialist advice from professionals outside Early Years and have regular long-term support from outside professionals in order for us to plan for the best possible learning outcomes for the child.
+Specialist – On some occasions it may be necessary for us to seek specialist advice from professionals outside the EYEC and have regular long-term support from outside professionals in order for us to plan for the best possible learning outcomes for your child.
 This may include Educational Psychologists, Speech and Language Therapists, Occupational Therapists, Sensory Advisory Teachers and the child development services.

 A small number of children who have access to these specialists may also have an EHCP (Educational Health Care Plan)